Who We Are

 An independent voice for Arkansas wildlife since 1936.

 In 1944, AWF led the way for the passage of Amendment 35, creating an autonomous statewide wildlife agency.
 Amendment 35 gave the Arkansas Game and Fish Commission, which was created in 1915, autonomy from the state legislature and enabled wildlife regulations to be enforceable on a statewide basis.
-It also gave wildlife officers full police authority to issue citations and make arrests.
+It also gave wildlife officers full police authority to issue citations and make arrests, protecting Arkansas wildlife.

-In June of 1946, to engage its growing membership, as well as media, government officials, and partners in its efforts, the AWF began publishing the bimonthly Arkansas Out of Doors newspaper.
+In June of 1946, to engage its growing membership as well as government officials and partners in its efforts, AWF began publishing the bimonthly Arkansas Out of Doors newspaper.
 The newspaper evolved into a magazine that is still published today.

 Timeline